openstack/tempest/doc/source/write_tests.rst

 | [$label, $role]   | cls.os_roles_$label |
 +-------------------+---------------------+

-By default cls.os_primary is available since it is allocated in the base tempest test class (located in tempest/test.py).
+By default cls.os_primary is available since it is allocated in the base Tempest test class (located in tempest/test.py).
 If your TestCase inherits from a different direct parent class (it'll still inherit from the BaseTestCase, just not directly) be sure to check if that class overrides allocated credentials.